hyosung11/Launch-School/Courses/JS109/glossary.md

 Arrays are a subset of objects.
 While objects store a collection of key-value pairs, arrays associate values with indexes.

+Arrays as objects are object data types with non-primitive or object values, not primitive values.

 Arrays are objects.
 One side effect of this is that the `typeof` operator doesn't return 'array' when applied to an array:

 ```js